nats-io/nats-architecture-and-design/adr/ADR-57.md

 server containing the data that will be sourced.
 Additionally, the consumer can be paused and resumed, allowing the sourcing to temporarily stop if desired.

+WorkQueue streams don't allow having multiple consumers with overlapping filter subjects.
+This means that a durable consumer used for mirroring/sourcing of a WorkQueue stream, would not allow another overlapping consumer to be created used for a different purpose.
+In that case, an Interest or Limits stream should be used.

 Some additional tooling will be required to create the durable consumer with the proper configuration.
 But through the use of a new `AckPolicy=AckFlowControl` field, the server will be able to help enforce the correct configuration.